-An Individual Healthcare Plan is a document that sets out the medical needs of a child, what support is needed within the school day and details actions that need to be taken within an emergency situation.
+- An Individual Healthcare Plan is a document that sets out the medical needs of a child, what support is needed within the school day and details actions that need to be taken within an emergency situation.
 They provide clarity about what needs to be done, when and by whom.
 The level of detail within the plans will depend on the complexity of the child's condition and the degree of support needed.
-This is important because different children with the same health condition may require very different support.
+This is important because different children with the same health condition may require very different support. - Individual healthcare plans may be initiated by a member of school staff, the school nurse or another healthcare professional involved in providing care to the child.
+Plans must be drawn up with input from such professionals e.g. a specialist nurse, who will be able to determine the level of detail needed in consultation with the school, the child and their parents.

-- Individual healthcare plans may be initiated by a member of school staff, the school nurse or another healthcare professional involved in providing care to the child.
-Plans must be drawn up with input from such professionals e.g. a specialist nurse, who will be able to determine the level of detail needed in consultation with the school, the child and their parents. - Plans should be reviewed at least annually or earlier if the child's needs change.
+- Plans should be reviewed at least annually or earlier if the child's needs change.
 They should be developed in the context of assessing and managing risks to the child's education, health and social well-being and to minimise disruption.
 Where the child has a special educational need, the individual healthcare plan should be linked to the child's statement or EHC plan where they have one. - Parents will receive a copy of the Health Care Plan with the originals kept by the school.
-Medical notices, including pictures and information on symptoms and treatment are placed in the school office.
-Copies of Health Care Plans and class summaries of medical needs are given to the child's class teacher for quick identification, together with details of what to do in an emergency.
-These are kept in medical boxes in each classroom.
+Medical notices, including pictures and information on symptoms and treatment are shared with staff who come into daily contact with the child and given to the child's class teacher for quick identification, together with details of what to do in an emergency.